fengzhongdeshu/AndGYDB/README.md

 ## Installation

 GYDB is available through gradle .
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your build.gradle:

 ```gradle
 Add it in your root build.gradle at the end of repositories: